loveless-savage/cs324/03-hw-fork-exec/README.md

 some instructions to follow.

 Display the contents of `Makefile`, contained in the directory associated with this assignment.
+Here is just a snippet from that file:

 ```make
 fork: fork.c
 	$(CC) $(CFLAGS) -o fork fork.c
 ```

-The following lines indicate that: 1) the executable `fork` comes from `fork.c`; and 2) the command to build `fork` from `fork.c` is `$(CC) $(CFLAGS) -o fork fork.c`.
+The lines above indicate that: 1) the executable `fork` comes from `fork.c`; and 2) the command to build `fork` from `fork.c` is `$(CC) $(CFLAGS) -o fork fork.c`.
 But before the command is run, `$(CC)` and `$(CFLAGS)` are replaced with the values that were assigned to them earlier in